 Please submit only one work per reading period in any given genre, and please, only original, previously unpublished works.
 Simultaneous submissions are welcome, but please let us know if your work is accepted elsewhere.
+Please do not send us multiple submissions, or submit poetry and fiction to the nonfiction category if those genres are closed.

 At different points throughout the year, we accept: